juljankrause/juljankrause.github.io/index.md

   </p>

   <p>
-    My research sits at the intersection of international security, critical infrastructure policy, and computer science, with a particular focus on the geopolitics of quantum and cloud infrastructures, cybersecurity, and strategic competition.
+    My research sits at the intersection of international security, cybersecurity & critical infrastructure protection, and computer science, with a particular focus on the geopolitics of and strategic competition over quantum and cloud infrastructures, AI, and internet technologies.
   </p>

   <p>